President and Board of Directors

 As Chair of the Board of Directors for IfE, Temitope contributes her leadership, skills and experience in peace and security matters to the Initiative for Equality.
 This is especially important given the growing potential for violence during this time of climate change, food insecurity, resource grabs and mass displacement across the world.

-DEBORAH S. ROGERS, President
+DEBORAH S. ROGERS, President, Initiative for Equality

-Deborah grew up in a multilingual academic family, living on four continents and establishing ties to a broad array of cultures.
+Deborah S. Rogers (United States) grew up in a multilingual academic family, living on four continents and establishing ties to a broad array of cultures.
 By the time she was 18, she had witnessed apartheid South Africa and the Bantustans, the Angolan war zone, anti-American demonstrations in Ghana, violence in inner-city St. Louis, and Lakota culture, reservation life and racism in South Dakota.
 Due to these early experiences, Deborah committed herself to working against inequalities and for environmental justice, rights and empowerment of indigenous and other marginalized peoples.

 After obtaining a Master’s degree in ecology from the University of Wisconsin-Madison and working for The Nature Conservancy, Deborah founded and directed the Technical Information Project.
 This NGO on the Northern Plains of the US provided public interest research, grassroots political organizing and strategic legal interventions on behalf of groups attempting to protect their communities and environment from exploitative mining, waste disposal and water sales.
 Here she developed a range of skills including public and political organizing, legal interventions, media relations, non-profit management and fund-raising.
 Her organization successfully influenced the public discourse, prevented the destruction of unique natural areas, and protected local communities from destructive development and even organized crime.